Almantask/CSharp-From-Zero-To-Hero/README.md

 It's hard to express in short how much tests help: easy check if all works, good design enforcements, documentation, fun to experiment...
 It's time for you to play!

+##### Unit testing

+Developers need to prove that what they did works.
+They also would like to have a quick and easy way of checking if the codebase is working or not after the changes they made.
+A quick and simple way of doing that check is unit testing.
+Unit testing means that we test OUR code in isolation.
+That usually means calling a component under test and verifying output or verifying that something was done after the invokation.

 ##### 3A

+Every test has 3 steps: Arrange, Act, Assert.

 ###### Arrange